-In 2009, after 16 years of having fun in the middle of the triathlon pack, I was burned out on weekly training schedules and then took the next 6 years off except for some random running, hiking, and skiing.
+In 2009, I was in peak health but after 16 years of having fun in the middle of the triathlon pack, I became burned out on weekly training schedules and took the next half decade off except for some random running, hiking, and skiing.
 It was an enjoyable break, but I’ve added more than a few pounds and have picked up too many lifestyle habits of the sedentary.

 It’s time to get back on the saddle: drop the fat, rebuild my fitness and along the journey, put in place long-term healthy habits.
 I’m giving myself the next year to get it all done–introducing Project 2018: Designing The Middle Age Man.

-Goal 1: Be healthy, lean, and develop great habits:
+Goal 1: Be healthy, happy, and lean (output goals)

 - High daily mojo

 - Have consistent high quality and sufficient quantity sleep